Members of the Certification Review Team:

 Paul Neustadt, MSS, LICSW is an IFS Co-Lead Trainer and an AAMFT Approved Supervisor.
 He has a private practice in Arlington, MA where he specializes in couples therapy, parent coaching, and IFS consultation.
 For 17 years he was the director of a community counseling and prevention program for children, adolescents, and their families, and before that he worked in a college counseling center and a community mental health center.
 He taught couples and family therapy at a family therapy institute and in two graduate programs.
 As a trainer Paul creates a safe and accepting atmosphere, attending thoughtfully to group process and making sure all parts are welcome.
 He teaches the Model with a clear, down to earth and open-hearted manner.

-Mariel Pastor, MA, LMFT, is an IFS Lead trainer based in Portland, Oregon and Adjunct Faculty at Portland State University Graduate School of Counseling.
+Mariel Pastor, MA, LMFT, is an IFS Lead trainer based in Portland, Oregon.
 Trained in IFS since 1998, she leads workshops and retreats on the Unburdened System mandala nationally and internationally, and produces other IFS continuing education workshops in Portland.
-Mariel works with individuals and couples in private practice, specializing in trauma, mood disorders, grief, and relationship issues.
-She is Co-founder and Clinical Director with the IFS Telehealth Collective, a multi-state group practice with IFS-trained and licensed clinicians.
-In addition to IFS, Mariel has developed Character Mapping for actors, writers, and directors to aid in developing backstory and for using the craft as a healing practice. www.Character-Mapping.com, www.ifstherapyonline.com www.marielpastor.com
+She is Co-founder and Clinical Director with the IFS Telehealth Collective, a multi-state group practice with IFS-trained and licensed clinicians in California, Florida, Massachusetts, Michigan, New York, and Oregon.
+In addition to IFS, Mariel has developed Character Mapping - an online program and consultation for actors, writers, and directors to aid in developing backstory and for using the craft as a healing practice. www.Character-Mapping.com, www.ifstherapyonline.com www.marielpastor.com